HTTP-RPC/Kilo/README.md

 * `methodName` - the name of the remote method to invoke
 * `arguments` - an instance of `java.util.Map` containing the arguments to the remote method as key/value pairs
-* `resultHandler` - an instance of `vellum.webrpc.ResultHandler` that will be invoked upon completion of the remote method
+* `resultHandler` - an instance of `org.httprpc.ResultHandler` that will be invoked upon completion of the remote method

 A convenience method for invoking remote methods that don't take any arguments is also provided.